stephenslab/mixsqp/README.md

 install_local("mixsqp",build_vignettes = TRUE,upgrade_dependencies = FALSE)
 ```

+### Additional setup notes

-**Important note:** Compiling the mixsqp package from source will
++ Compiling the mixsqp package from source will require a C++ compiler
-require a C++ compiler setup that is appropriate for the the R
+setup that is appropriate for the the R installed on your
-installed on your computer.
-For details, refer to the
+computer.
+For details, refer to the [CRAN documentation][cran].
+For
-[CRAN documentation][cran].
-For Mac computers, see
+Mac computers, see [these notes][compiling-macos].

-[these notes][compiling-macos].
++ To use the (optional) alternative solver, `mixkwdual`, you will need
+to install the [REBayes][rebayes] package which, in turn, requires the
+[Rmosek][mosek] package.
+Refer to the
+[MOSEK documentation][mosek-docs] for instructions on installing the
+Rmosek package.
+Once you have followed these steps, you can run
+[this example](inst/code/test.rmosek.R) to check that Rmosek is
+correctly installed.

 ## Developer notes